-Seven of Ontario’s eight native freshwater turtle species are currently at risk.
-WPC has been working on the problem since 2004, when we launched a research project into nesting success in two of Ontario’s largest, most important turtle nesting areas.
+Seven of Canada’s eight native freshwater turtle species are at risk.
+Wildlife Preservation Canada has been working on the problem since 2004, when we launched a research project into nesting success in two of Ontario’s largest, most important turtle nesting areas.
 This research showed that, even though the nesting sites were in prime, protected habitat inside national and provincial parks, virtually 100% of all turtle nests were being destroyed within 48 hours of being laid!

 The culprit?
 Natural predators such as raccoons and skunks, whose populations have been given a boost beyond natural levels due to inadvertent subsidization by human campers and cottagers.
 The implications are staggering but help explain why many of Ontario’s turtle populations, in both urban and rural areas, consist primarily of older adults.
 Anywhere there are people, there are subsidized populations of raccoons and other omnivorous nest predators.
 There aren’t any young turtles because the eggs are not even making it to the hatchling stage.